ridwanabdillahi/rfcs/text/0000-rustflags.md

 ## Build scripts

 The new `--rustflag=<RUSTFLAG>` feature will not be passed to the invocation of rustc for build scripts that are being compiled and run on the host.
-This currently out of scope for this RFC since rustc flags are treated differently for build scripts depending on cargo configuration settings as well as the target specified.
+This is currently out of scope for this RFC since rustc flags are treated differently for build scripts depending on cargo configuration settings as well as the target specified.

 ## Integration with existing RUSTFLAGS